0x5d/0x5d.github.io/content/posts/rfcs/rfc-template.md

 What additional context would be valuable for the reader?
 Write it here!
 It can be historical (e.g. our user-base has increased one order of magnitude in the past year) or technical.

 ### Motivation
+What's the main motivation to tackle this problem?
+What are the main benefits?

 ## Requirements
 These help set the limits on the solution space, making it easirer to motivate your proposal (next section).
 They can be functional and non-functional.